Donations to University of Aberdeen Library

 How to contact us

-If you are sure that your donation is of interest to us please complete our donations form, including a list of the items.
-Once you have added details to the Word document please email to firstname.lastname@example.org.
+If you are sure that your donation is of interest to us please complete our Online Donations Form, preferably including a list of the items.
 Please note that we are unable to provide or pay for transport of the material.
+We will be in touch once we have considered your donation.